wolfskillobyte/svt-robotics/README.md

 }
 ```

 A successful request would return the closest robot within 1-10 distance units from load.
-If more than one is returned, return one with the highest battery life.
+If more than one robot is returned, return one with the highest battery life.
 Example of returned data:

 ```js
 {